 Improving Storage Performance of Dell VRTX

-Dell’s PowerEdge VRTX hyper-converged appliance can either have all hard drive datastores or all SSD datastores, but you can’t have SSDs act as tiering or caching media for VRTX volumes / virtual disks.
+Dell’s PowerEdge VRTX hyper-converged appliance can either have all hard drive datastores or all SSD datastores, but you can’t have SSDs or RAM act as tiering or caching media for VRTX volumes / virtual disks.
 That’s where VirtuCache comes in.

 VirtuCache deployment is seamless, in the sense that applications or end users don’t realize that most of the data is now read from and always first written to the in-host cache media, instead of shared storage.
 Deploying VirtuCache doesn’t require any storage, network, or host reconfiguration.